Writes

 1. Complete Metadataβ

-Provide comprehensive metadata for better discoverability:
+Provide all required metadata fields for better discoverability:

 const thing = {